 The University of Manchester Partnership curriculum is delivered jointly by the university and by our partnership schools and colleges.
 You will observe and teach classes under the guidance of experienced subject mentors, and both your mentors and university tutors will give you feedback to help you to record your achievements and set targets.
 During each placement, a University tutor will observe you teach, and at the end of each school experience, you will receive a report from your mentor, giving formative feedback on subject and curriculum knowledge, teaching and planning, assessment and wider professional responsibilities.
 These reports, together with your record of achievement and development, facilitate your progression as a teacher towards meeting the required standards for Qualified Teacher Status at the end of the programme.

 An undergraduate degree at class 2:2 or above, or equivalent.

 A grade B in physics at A-level (or equivalent), or grade C if you can demonstrate sustained academic progression since A-level, and at least one other science or maths A-level will also be required.

-Your degree subject should be in Engineers Teach Physics or a similar subject.
-Otherwise you’ll need to prove your subject knowledge in some other way.
+Your degree subject should be in engineering, materials science or a related subject, otherwise you’ll need to prove your subject knowledge in some other way.

 Grade 4 (C) or above in English and maths, or equivalent qualification.